pratyushagarwal22/basic-parallax-website/README.md

-# basic-parallax-website
+# Basic Parallax Website

-Learned about how to create the Parallax effect template.
+## Learned about how to create the Parallax effect template.

+**Followed Brad Traversy's YouTube tutorial to create the template**